Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-update-product.md

 Now that we've implemented our PUT endpoint, let's test it:

-1. Open Swagger at `https://localhost:7042/swagger` (or the URL shown in your terminal)
+1. Restart your debugger
-2. Find the PUT `/products/{id}` endpoint and click on it
+2. Send a PUT request to the `/products/{id}` endpoint and click on it
-3. Click the "Try it out" button
-4. Enter a product ID and a JSON request body with the updated product data:
+    - Enter a product ID and a JSON request body with the updated product data:
    ```json
    {
      "name": "Updated Diamond Ring",